SAP-samples/btp-developer-guide-cap/documentation/saas/lep/1-prerequisites.md

 ## Prerequisites

-**If you have developed the application using [Develop a Full-Stack CAP Application](https://developers.sap.com/group.cap-application-full-stack.html), update it by following the below steps and move to the next page.**
+**If you have developed the application using [Develop a Full-Stack CAP Application](https://developers.sap.com/group.cap-application-full-stack.html), update it by following the below steps and proceed to the next page.**

 ## Update the Incident Management Application

-The following changes are done as it is required for integrating with SAP Build Work Zone Local Entry Point, as you will be developing the application using a standalone approuter.
+The following changes are required for integrating with SAP Build Work Zone Local Entry Point, as you will be developing the application using a standalone approuter.

-1. Open `package.json`, and update the below properties to false.
+1. Open `package.json`, and set the following properties to `false`.

    ```json
    "destinations": false,